nup002/Mathboard/docs/source/Components and tools.rst

 **Tools and supplies** :

 * A UV printer.
 This may be hard to find, inquire with makerspaces or fablabs near you.
-* A 3D printer, for printing the case, LED diffuser, keycap spacers, and UV printing fixtures.
+* A 3D printer for printing the case, LED diffuser, keycap spacers, and UV printing fixtures.
 * White PLA filament for the LED diffuser.
 * Any color PLA filament, for the case, spacers, and UV printing fixtures
 * A screwdriver, to insert the screws that hold the case together